 My whole family was in the industry so from a young age I was thrown into that end.
 I was inspired by my brother who’s five years older than me and was starting to do commercials, so that sparked my interest.
-I’d never really been interested in that kind of thing before I went to see Matilda the Musical and looked at these kids and thought they were incredible and that I wanted to do that.
+I’d never really been interested in that kind of thing before I went to see the Royal Shakespeare Company’s Matilda The Musical and looked at these kids and thought they were incredible and that I wanted to do that.

 What was it like touring with Annie and how long was this contract?